-- \mathbf{a} = The Annual Increase. - b = The Annual Increase Percentage we set on the Rider Effective Date (which is included in the Lifetime Plus Payment Overview earlier in this section) divided by four. - \mathbf{c} = The Increase Base. - d = Purchase Payments received on or after the prior Quarterly Anniversary.
+- \mathbf{a} = The Annual Increase at the end of the prior Business Day. - b = The Annual Increase Percentage we set on the Rider Effective Date (which is included in the Lifetime Plus Payment Overview earlier in this section) divided by four. - c =The Increase Base at the end of the prior Business Day. - d = Purchase Payments received on or after the prior Quarterly Anniversary.
 If you selected this benefit at issue, we exclude from "d" any Purchase Payments received before the first Quarterly Anniversary. - We reduce each Purchase Payment by the percentage of any Contract Value withdrawn, including any withdrawal charge, for each withdrawal taken since we received that payment.

 The maximum Rider Anniversary is the Quarterly Anniversary that occurs on the number of Guarantee Years after the Rider Effective Date.
-For example, if the Issue Date is June 1, 2013, the Rider Effective Date is September 1, 2013, and the number of Guarantee Years is 30, then the maximum Rider Anniversary is September 1, 2043.
+For example, if the Issue Date is June 1, 2009, the Rider Effective Date is September 1, 2009, and the number of Guarantee Years is 30, then the maximum Rider Anniversary is September 1, 2039.

-We then automatically increase both the Annual Increase and the Increase Base to equal the Contract Value, excluding any Daily Transactions, if this Contract Value is greater than the Annual Increase we just calculated.
+We then compare this Annual Increase to the Contract Value determined at the end of the prior Business Day (after the deduction of all Contract fees and expenses) and increase both the Annual Increase and the Increase Base to equal this Contract Value if it is greater.
 As previously stated, these resets can occur during the entire period we calculate the Annual Increase.